 Study abroad may seem expensive at first, but when you begin to evaluate program options and costs, you might just change your mind.
 Many universities offer exchange programs, in which students pay their regular tuition, but attend a school abroad.
 Additionally, students can select housing and meal plans that may be comparable to – or even less than – what they pay at home.
 In some study abroad programs, students pay the tuition of the foreign university, which may be less costly than your home college.
 To study abroad, you will need to pay for round trip airfare, which can be expensive.
 Keep in mind that you can apply your financial aid to some study abroad programs, and remember that there are also study abroad scholarships that can help students cover extra expenses.
 Speak with your school’s study abroad office to discover such funding opportunities.
-These tips may also help you to maximize your financial aid.

 2. I must be able to speak a foreign language

 Another common myth about study abroad is that students must speak the language of the country where they intend to study.
 In reality, there are many study abroad programs where the foreign institution teaches courses in English.
 Although it can be helpful to speak the home language, many students learn to do so by interacting with people in the country they visit.
 Some students also choose to sign up for language immersion programs while abroad.
 If you are uncomfortable with not knowing the language, remember that there are several English-speaking countries where study abroad is very popular, such as Australia, England, and Ireland.
-Here are 5 tips to help you learn a foreign language if you do choose to study abroad and want to learn the language of the country you are visiting.
+Here are five tips to help you learn a foreign language if you do choose to study abroad and want to learn the language of the country you are visiting.